-What is Cross-Language Name Matching?
+What Is Cross-Language Name Matching?

-Why is Cross-Language Name Matching Useful?
+Why is Cross-Language Name Matching Critical?

 Why is Cross-Language Name Matching Challenging?

-You might think that Cross-Language Name Matching is a straightforward task, that it’s a simple one-to-one mapping from one set of characters to another.
+You might think that cross-language name matching is a straightforward task, that it’s a simple one-to-one mapping from one set of characters to another.
 Well, it’s a lot more complicated than that, and this is for many reasons, a few of which are:

 - One language may not have a sound that another one does.

 Arabic does not have the sound p.
-In translating the name Trump, it will typically substitute the letter b, which it does have: ترامب (the letter b in Arabic is that letter ب at the end of the name – Arabic writing runs right to left, the opposite of English).
+In translating the name Trump, it will typically substitute the letter b, which it does have: ترامب (the letter b in Arabic is that letter ب at the end of the name – Arabic writing is cursive and runs right to left, the opposite of English).
 The name therefore sounds like Trumb.

-Similarly, Russian lacks an “h” sound, so it substitutes a hard “g”: Harvard = Гарвард.
+Similarly, Russian lacks an “h” sound, so it sometimes strangely substitutes a hard “g,” which is a very different sound from English “h”:

 - Languages differ in what kind of syllables they permit.

-English permits a wide variety, including syllables that end in a consonant, e.g., the one-syllable word like dot.
+English permits a wide variety, including syllables that end in a consonant or a group of consonants, e.g., the one-syllable words like dot or sixth (the latter being frequently hard to pronounce, even for native speakers).
 By contrast, Japanese only allows much simpler syllables: syllables can end in a vowel or the consonant n.
 That’s it.
-The result of this difference between the two languages is that an English name will be altered to fit Japanese phonetic habits: Tom Cruise will appear as トム・クルーズ (pronounced Tomu Kuruuzu).
+The result of this difference between the two languages is that an English name will be altered to fit Japanese phonetic habits: Tom Cruise will appear as トム・クルーズ (pronounced “Tomu Kuruuzu”).
 Japanese has added a vowel to the end of both the first and last names to make the name conform to Japanese sound patterns.

 - Some alphabetic languages do not write out the vowels for the most part.